JGalego/awesome-safety-critical-ai/README.md

 <img src="assets/images/broken_dish.jpg" height="100px"  width="20%"/>

 Better models may make fewer mistakes, but mistakes are generally *unavoidable*.

-Model misfires are not a sign of poor engineering, but an intrinsic feature of intelligence.
+These are not a sign of poor engineering, but an intrinsic feature of intelligence.

 Unlike traditional software, which follows explicit rules, AI learns from data and generalises.

-Generalization is **powerful**, allowing models to make predictions beyond what they've seen, but also **imperfect**, because the real world is messy, ever-changing, and rarely fits neatly into learned patterns.
+Generalization allows models to make predictions beyond what they've seen so far, but it's ultimately imperfect because the real world is messy, ever-changing, and rarely fits nicely into learned patterns.

 Working with AI means accepting this uncertainty and designing systems that can handle it gracefully.